 Of course, on the box of Galaxy S10, the dual SIM version is usually stated as Duos.

-The limitation of Galaxy S10 dual SIM capabilities
+The limitations of Galaxy S10 dual SIM capabilities

 For dual SIM phones, there are two variants: dual standby, and dual active, as explained in this guide.

-In a nutshell, dual-SIM dual standby (DSDS) means the two SIM cards share one set of modem and antenna.
-The time-sharing (similar to virtualization) is implemented in the software, and the user should not notice it when both SIM cards are … Read the rest
+In a nutshell, dual-SIM dual-standby (DSDS) means the two SIM cards share one set of modem and antenna.
+The time-sharing (similar to virtualization) is implemented in the software, and the user should not notice it when both SIM cards are in … Read the rest

 The post How to use two SIM cards on Galaxy S10, S10+, and S10e? appeared first on Galaxy S10 Guides.